Vyral/base-template/_posts/2022-06-16-the-no--1-way-to-market-your-business.md

 {% include excerpt.html %}

 What’s the No. 1 way to effectively market and communicate with your real estate database?
 The best lead source we have to build our real estate businesses is our database.
-We have something called the “Database Lever.” **It’s a 12-page plan I&nbsp;designed that articulates exactly how to go about building and communicating with your database.** Today I'm sharing a few tips from it.
+We have something called the “Database Lever.” **It’s a 12-page plan I designed that articulates exactly how to go about building and communicating with your database.** Today I'm sharing a few tips from it.

 {% include pullquote.html %}